-Sanding of streets causes dust, which is harmful to health.
-To minimize the pulverization of sand, a type of sand that causes less dust is selected.
+Sanding of streets causes health hazardous dust.
+To minimize sand pulverization, a sand type that causes less dust is selected.
 When air quality worsens in the early spring, we immediately inform our street cleaning operators.
-A large-scale and thorough street cleaning operation is carried out to minimize the period of bad air quality (Fig. B1).
-If cleaning is not reasonable yet, the streets are irrigated.
+Large-scale and thorough street cleaning operation are carried out to minimize the period of bad air quality (Fig. B1).

-A great network of cycling paths: 532 km of combined pedestrian and cycling paths.
+• Great cycling path network: 532 km of combined pedestrian and cycling paths .

-Lahti’s Master Plan is concentrating on consolidating land use and ensuring a population density of at least 15 inhab./ha enabling a good public transportation and cycling path network.
+• Lahti’s Master Plan is concentrates on consolidating land use and ensuring a population density of at least 15 inhab./ha enabling a good public transportation and cycling path network.

-To enhance smart mobility, in terms of commuting, we financed companies to execute smart mobility plans for their employees.
+• To enhance smart mobility, i.e. commuting, we financed companies to execute smart mobility plans for their employees.

-We own 8 electric cars, a few electric bicycles and traditional bicycles that can be used by city employees.
+• Lahti City consortium owns 8 electric cars, 35 biogas vehicles and a few electric bicycles and traditional bicycles for use by city employees.

-Campaigns to support the use of public transport: On the World Car Free Day bus tickets on reduced price.
-The City gave free bus rides to commuters for a period of four months for 144 number of workers of the Department of Technical and Environmental Services.
+• Campaigns to support the use of public transport: On the World Car Free Day bus tickets on reduced price.

-In 2015-2016 The “Eco-efficient Energy Solutions” project developed an e-service for property owners and residents to assist in comparing different sustainable energy solutions.
+2015-2016 the “Eco-efficient Energy Solutions” project developed an e-service for property owners and residents to assist in comparing different sustainable energy solutions.
 Investment 190 000 €.

-Lahti Energy Ltd. (part of the Lahti City Group) has invested in energy efficient and sustainable district heating.
-The district heating network is extensive; over 90% of population and 99% of municipal buildings uses district heating.
-Over 95% of district heating is produced efficiently in the CHP-plant of Kymijärvi I-II.
+Lahti Energy Ltd. (part of the Lahti City Group) invested in energy efficient and sustainable district heating.
+The district heating network is extensive; over 90% of the population and 99% of municipal buildings uses district heating.
+Over 95% of district heating is produced efficiently in the Kymijärvi CHP-plant I-II.

 Lahti Energy Ltd.:

-Air quality has improved over the past few decades (Fig. B3).
+Air quality has improved over the past few decades (Fig. B5).

 We aim to achieve easy walking and cycling in the city.
 To promote sustainable transportation modes and lessen the negative effects of car traffic (e.g. pollution), three strategic goals have been set:

 The city is planning to launch a bicycle borrowing system (long-term goal).
-Another preliminary decision has been reached for the long-run, whereby public transportation buses will change to electric buses and biogas will be enhanced in other logistics.
+A preliminary long-term decision has been reached, whereby public transportation buses will be changed with electric buses and biogas will be enhanced in other logistics.

 Construction of a bypass road will start in 2018.
 The bypass road will allow lorry transports to be directed away from the centre and enable the city centre to be developed into a pedestrian zone.
-Air pollution will be reduced in the centre and Mannerheiminkatu Road (currently main road no 12, red line) can be developed into a normal city street.
+Air pollution will reduce in the centre and on Mannerheiminkatu Road (currently main road no. 12, red line) can be developed into a normal city street.

-Although the new bypass will not reduce the total traffic volume in the city, it makes traffic smoother and promotes walking and cycling in the city centre, as well as reduces air pollutants where more people are affected.
+Although the new bypass will not reduce total city traffic volume, it creates smoother traffic and promotes walking and cycling in the city centre, as well as reduces air pollutants in more people-dense ares.

 At least six new charging points will be installed by the Lahti City Group organizations.

-Lahti Energy Ltd and the City Council have decided that a new biofuel power plant, Kymijärvi III, will be built in Lahti and, it should be operational by 2020 .
-In 2015, 42.65% of the district heating was generated from renewable sources and, with the new biofuel power plant, this will rise to 80% The investment will cost 150 M€.
-The old coal-operated power plant, Kymijärvi I, will be phased out, which will improve air quality, by reducing emissions (SO₂, NO/NOₓ, PM).
+Lahti Energy Ltd. and the City Council have decided that a new biofuel power plant, Kymijärvi III, will be built in Lahti and operational by 2020.
+In 2017, 40.53% of district heating was generated from renewable sources and, with the new biofuel power plant, it will increase to 80%.
+The investment will cost 150 M€.
+The old coal-operated power plant, Kymijärvi I, will be phased out, which will improve air quality by reducing emissions (SO₂, NO/NOₓ, PM).

-Together with local businesses, we have decided to start monitoring the levels of benzopyrene B(a)P during certain time periods in winter 2017-2018.
+Together with local businesses, we have decided to start monitoring benzopyrene B(a)P during certain periods in winter 2017-2018.
 Since benzopyrene comes from traffic and burning wood, it will be measured in an older residential area.

 Lahti has joined the Smart & Clean Foundation.
-The Smart & Clean foundation is setting up a comprehensive, city-wide, air quality system test bed in the Helsinki Region, which could be set up in Lahti, as well.
-This kind of air quality system would produce open data, and enable targeted measures to prevent and lower air pollution and its consequences.
+The Smart & Clean Foundation is setting up a comprehensive, city-wide, air quality system test bed in the Helsinki Region, which could also be set up in Lahti.
+This kind of air quality system would produce open data and enable targeted measures to prevent and lower air pollution and its consequences.